Hansen0413/myclone-code/README.md

 - total_cn: The average copy number at the gene site.
 For example, with a tumor purity of 70%, a subclonal CNA that alters the copy number from 2 to 3 at the affected sites occurs in 50% of the tumor cells.
 Then, the average copy number at this site is calculated as 3 * 50% * 70% + 2 * (1 - 50% * 70%) = 2.35.
 - VAF: The variant allele fraction of the mutation.

 Any other columns will be ignored.
 Note that when there are multiple sequencing samples, the set of mutations for each sample should be the same.
-An input example can be found in "example/input".
+An input example can be found in `example/input`.

+If the tumor purity for each sample is provided in the input, a corresponding tumor purity file exists in the same folder as each sample file.
+The naming convention follows `{sample_name}_purity.tsv` (e.g., if the sample file is `01.tsv`, the corresponding tumor purity file is `01_purity.tsv`).
+The file contains only a single floating-point number (between 0 and 1), representing the tumor purity of the sample.
+Examples can be found in `example/input`.

 ## Usage